Zazzles2908/Mini-Agent_ACP/documents/03_ARCHITECTURE/VISUAL_ARCHITECTURE_GUIDE.md

 │  │                                                     │           │
 │  │ Status: ⚠️  THIS IS WHERE YOU SAW RESTRICTIONS     │           │
 │  │                                                     │           │
 │  │ NOTE: This is NOT Mini-Agent!
-It's Claude Desktop's│           │ │  │       external MCP filesystem server (different)    │           │
+It's MiniMax-M2 Desktop's│           │
+│  │       external MCP filesystem server (different)    │           │
 │  └─────────────────────────────────────────────────────┘           │
 │                                                                     │